Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Experimental results

-For a more realistic examination of our findings, we conduct preliminary investigation of \texttt{GPT} models finetuned with \NTP{} and the multi-token teacherless objectives on summarization tasks (\xsum, \cnn).
+For a more realistic examination, we finetune \texttt{GPT} models \NTP{} and the multi-token teacherless objectives on summarization tasks (\xsum, \cnn).
 We measure the diversity of a model for any given prompt by generating $5$ different completions and computing a $\SelfBleu{}$ metric \cite{Zhu2018TexygenAB}.
 Admittedly though, a summarization task is not as open-ended as we would like: a higher quality model (i.e., higher \Rouge; \citealp{lin-2004-rouge}) necessarily means lower diversity.
-To account for this, we plot how diversity evolves over time as a function of the quality of the model; we then find in Fig~\ref{fig:xsum-main} that for a given model quality, the larger multi-token models achieve higher diversity (albeit only by a slight amount).
+To account for this, we plot how diversity evolves over time as a function of generation quality; we then find in Fig~\ref{fig:xsum-main} that for a given model quality, the larger multi-token models achieve higher diversity (albeit only by a slight amount).
 This increase does not hold for smaller models and is not always noticeable for \cnn{} (see \S\ref{sec:more-summarization}).
 Interestingly, teacherless training consistently shows an increase in summarization quality, measured by \Rouge.

 \ifdefined\ninepage \else